Pericoptus truncatus

 Pericoptus truncatus is a large sand scarab beetle.
 It is native to New Zealand and is found on beaches throughout New Zealand.
 Its Māori name is ngungutawa.

 The adult spends the daylight hours buried in the sand, emerging at night to fly noisily around in search of mates and food.
 It leaves obvious trails in the sand when walking around.
 The female lays eggs deep in the sand and the large white grubs can often be found under driftwood, though they feed on roots of dune plants.

 Description

 Thomas Broun described the species as follows:

 Distribution and habitat

 Pericoptus truncatus lives in sandy shore areas where driftwood is present, from Ninety Mile beach to Surat Bay, near Bluff.
 The beetle and its larvae inhabit the area extending from above the high tide mark and including the dunes fronting the beach.
 They do not seem to occur in dunes found further inland.
+Although at least one species of Pericoptus has been recorded from sandy bars of West Otago rivers.